Feel free to flag these users and we will investigate multiple accounts and comment spamming!

 I’m going to close this topic in 48 hours if I don’t see any other flags come through.

 I ALWAYS report people like that.
 If they can’t be nice/pleasant than they shouldn’t get to enjoy the benefits of a community like Chictopia.
 Just go to their profile and flag them!
-You can also flag their rude or spam-like comments.posted over 3 years ago
+You can also flag their rude or spam-like comments.posted about 4 years ago

 I dont care who tries to promote themselves, and I would never report anyone for trying to gain followers…

-But I do agree some people seem extremely annoyingposted over 3 years ago
+But I do agree some people seem extremely annoyingposted about 4 years ago

 I may have gotten such messages but pretty much dismiss them.
 We can thank facebook and twitter for some peoples’ obsession for having “followers” Everyone wants their 15 minutes.